 In this post, I will give you all my best blog SEO tips on creating content optimized to rank highly in search engine results.
 If SEO boggles your mind, strap in and get ready to learn everything that will take your blogging game to the next level.

-SEO requires you to connect your blog to Google Analytics and Google Search Console.
-These tools help you to know your traffic and see what queries people are using to find your blog.
+Good search engine optimization requires you to connect your blog to Google Analytics and Google Search Console.
+These tools are free and help you to understand your traffic and see what queries people are using to find your blog.
 You NEED these tools.

 What is SEO Friendly Content?